BIO 554/754

 Literature cited

 Calcott, B. 2009.
 Lineage explanations: explaining how biological mechanisms change.
-British Journal for the Philosophy of Science, online early.
+British Journal for the Philosophy of Science 60: 51-78.

 Chatterjee, S., and R. J. Templin.
 2004.
 Feathered coelurosaurs from China: new light on the arboreal origin of avian flight.
 In: Feathered dragons (P. J. Currie, E. B. Koppelhus, M. A. Shugar, and J. L. Wright, eds.), pp. 251-281.
 Indiana University Press, Bloomington, IN.